andrewgazelka/andrewgazelka.github.io/_posts/2022-12-20-productivity.markdown

 toc: true
 ---

 **I am planning on expanding this article in the future.
-Feel open to making a PR to [my blog on GitHub](https://github.com/andrewgazelka/andrewgazelka.github.io).**
+Feel open to making a PR/issue to [my blog on GitHub](https://github.com/andrewgazelka/andrewgazelka.github.io).**

+# TODO List 📝

+- [ ] Improve Notion template
+- [ ] Improve section order
+- [ ] Run experiments
+- [ ] Get feedback and revise as appropriate

+---

 Let us define productivity as *the quantity value gained per unit of time* or